 Students use a lot of paper, and that is inevitable.
 With so many assignments and classes, it is necessary.
 However, there are many areas where reducing the amount of paper is possible.

 For example, you could replace your paper towels with rags and clothes – they do a great job at cleaning spills too.

-Do not use paper plates and buy a couple of ceramic, washable plates.
+Do not use paper plates.
+Instead, opt for a couple of ceramic, washable plates.
 Think about other places where you are using paper when cloths would do just fine too, and replace them.

-You probably use plastic much more than you think and replacing it with long-lasting materials will not only reduce plastic pollution but it will also save your money”, – explains Jim Lavoie, a College Advisor at Ukwritings.
+You probably use plastic much more than you think, and replacing it with long-lasting materials will not only reduce plastic pollution, but it will also save your money”, – explains Jim, a recycling expert.